Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs for the type preprojective algebra

-\begin{ex} Let $\alpha$ be the solid blue arc (considered as a green arc) in the left diagram of Figure \ref{fig:ext} and let $\beta$ be the dashed orange arc (considered as a red arc) in the left diagram of Figure \ref{fig:ext}.
+\begin{ex} Let $\alpha$ be the solid blue arc (considered as a green arc) in the left diagram of Figure~\ref{fig:ext} and let $\beta$ be the dashed orange arc (considered as a red arc) in the left diagram of Figure~\ref{fig:ext}.
 These arcs correspond to the bricks { $ $} and ${ }$ respectively.
 The common subarc $\gamma$ is the black arc in the center diagram of Figure \ref{fig:ext}.
-This is a prececessor closed subarc of $\beta$ and a successor closed subarc of $\alpha$.
-The arcs $\alpha_2$ and $\beta_1$ in the factorizations of $\alpha$ and $\gamma$ are the solid orange and dashed blue arcs in the center diagram of Figure \ref{fig:ext}.
+This is a predecessor closed subarc of $\beta$ and a successor closed subarc of $\alpha$.
+The arcs $\alpha_2$ and $\beta_1$ in the factorizations of $\alpha$ and $\beta$ are the solid blue and dashed orange arcs in the center diagram of Figure \ref{fig:ext}.
 The arcs $\alpha_1$ and $\beta_2$ are both empty.
-The third figure shows the arcs corresponding to the middle terms of the extension
+The third figure shows the arcs $\eta_1$ and $\eta_2$ corresponding to the middle terms of the extension

 This extension shows that $ { }\sqcup{ }[1]$ is not a semibrick pair. \end{ex}